Mischback/django-calingen/docs/source/developer/app_internals.rst

   internally, but not corresponding to :class:`~calingen.models.event.EventForm` (actually this is left to Django).

-The implementation for :class:`~calingen.models.profile.Profile` is pretty much identical, with the exception that there is no ``ProfileListView``, because every user only have exactly one associated :class:`~calingen.models.profile.Profile`.
+The implementation for the :class:`~calingen.models.profile.Profile` model is pretty much identical, with the exception that there is no ``ProfileListView``, because every user only have exactly one associated instance of :class:`~calingen.models.profile.Profile`.